 This site has huge traffic and you can surely start your proofreading journey from here.

-You just need to create your service known as a gig and start charging them for $5 initially.
+You need to create your service known as a gig to charge the customers for $5 initially.

-Once you gain experience and have worked with enough clients, you can start charging more.
+Once you gain experience and have worked with enough clients, you can charge more.

 Also, you can add extra gigs such as fast delivery to make extra money.
 Normally, you can charge an additional $5 for extra gigs.

 If you need any idea, you can check out these proofreaders profiles on Fiverr.

 Clickworker is looking for proofreaders to check & correct text in the description of cities, hotels, products or software.

 Once you apply, you need to pass the test.
 If you clear it, they then select you.

 Initially, you first need to qualify as an author and then handle a few texts creation jobs before you can take the proofreader assessment test.